Replace the $variables with your own information. security set-keychain-password -o "$oldPassword" -p "$newPassword" "/Users/$username/Library/Keychains/login.keychain-db"

-Addigy provides some fantastic tools for updating login passwords, but anytime a password is changed in macOS it will break the sync between the user's keychain and the login password (except the System Preferences GUI method which includes the keychain update).
-When a keychain isn't synced, users will not be able to remotely connect to the device using Addigy Remote Control or ScreenConnect.
-This is because there is a System dialog-box that appears on login to fix the Login Keychain that cannot be bypassed remotely.
+Addigy provides some fantastic tools for updating login passwords, but anytime a password is changed in macOS, it will break the sync between the user's keychain and the login password (except the System Preferences GUI method, which includes the keychain update).
+When a keychain isn't synced, users cannot remotely connect to the device using Addigy Live Desktop or Splashtop.
+This is because a System dialog box appears on login to fix the Login Keychain that cannot be bypassed remotely.

 Updating the Keychain